-Current portion of provisions \$ 401,585 Non-current portion of provisions \$ 753,226
+Current portion of provisions \$ 425,613 Non-current portion of provisions \$ 470.410

-(1) Other provisions include mainly provisions recognized for legal proceedings and claims, warranty provisions, environmental liabilities and other asset retirement obligations.
+Other provisions include mainly provisions recognized for legal proceedings and claims, indemnification from past disposals of PS&PM businesses, warranty and other project provisions, environmental liabilities and other asset retirement obligations.
+Due to the nature of these provisions, the Company does not provide information on each individual component separately.